A.J.'s Time Travelers: Lawsuit

 In 1995, children's writer Diane Russomanno sued former partner Gianni Russo and his companies for breach of contract, claiming they had used elements of her "Ricky Rocket" character in the A.J.'s Time Travelers series in violation of a 1994 settlement not to do so.
 After a three-month trial, the court found in favor of Russomanno, awarding her $54.2 million.
 The award was later lowered to $14.7 million.

 Broadcast history

 Because of the lawsuit, the series has a complicated broadcast history.
 Russo initially obtained financing from the Bakrie Group to produce 40 episodes and Bohbot Media Inc. distributed the series as part of its Amazin' Adventures syndicated block of animated TV shows.
-It debuted on Sunday, December 4, 1994, on the former Fox Children's Network, but only four episodes aired.
+It debuted on Sunday, December 4, 1994, on the former Fox Children's Network, but only five episodes aired.
 Bohbot continued to distribute the series to other outlets.

 Media information

 A VHS tape containing two episodes of the series (visits to Thomas Jefferson and Winston Churchill) was distributed by Bridgestone Multimedia Group in 1999.
 A second tape contained episodes with Leonardo da Vinci and Aristotle.